kxxt/aspeak/README.md

                         Text/SSML file encoding, default to "utf-8"(Not for stdin!)
   -o OUTPUT_PATH, --output OUTPUT_PATH
-                        Output file path, wav format by default --mp3                 Use mp3 format instead of wav.
-(Only works when outputting to a file) -F FORMAT, --format FORMAT
+                        Output file path, wav format by default --mp3                 Use mp3 format for output.
+(Only works when outputting to a file) --ogg                 Use ogg format for output.
+(Only works when outputting to a file) --webm                Use webm format for output.
+(Only works when outputting to a file) --wav                 Use wav format for output
+  -F FORMAT, --format FORMAT
                         Set output audio format (experts only) -l LOCALE, --locale LOCALE
                         Locale to use, default to en-US -v VOICE, --voice VOICE
                         Voice to use
+  -q QUALITY, --quality QUALITY
+                        Output quality, default to 0

 Options for --text:
   -p PITCH, --pitch PITCH